icepuente/strava_dashboard/README.md

 3. If not already authenticated, you'll be redirected to Strava for authorization

-4. Once authenticated, you'll see the leaderboard for your Strava club
+4. Once authenticated, you'll see the interactive leaderboard for your Strava club

 ## Customization

-- To change the appearance of the leaderboard, modify the `templates/index.html` file
+- The leaderboard's appearance can be customized by modifying the CSS in `templates/index.html`
 - Adjust the caching duration by changing the `TTLCache` parameters in `app.py`
+- Modify the DataTables options in `templates/index.html` to change table behavior

 ## Contributing